Tenphun0503/rmsys/README.md

 # Restaurant Management System
-A restaurant management system (RSM) based on SpringBoot + SSM.
+A restaurant management system (RSM) based on SpringBoot + MyBatis-Plus + MySQL.
-This project is a practice of learning SpringBoot, SSM and perform of OOP, AOP, and MVC concept into real world problem.
+This project is a practice of learning web application development and perform of OOP, AOP, and MVC concept into real world problem.

 <div style="text-align: center;">